robospock/RoboSpock/README.md

 Changelog
 =========
+1.0.0 - Bumping Spock version to 1.0 and Groovy according to Spock depdendency

 0.8.0 - Adding GradleRoboSpecification.
 Use it for gradle project and easier integration.

 0.7.0 - Robolectric updated to 3.0